- Product Support

 Buck Gardner Calls has introduced several innovations to the game call market, most notably Spit-Tech™ technology – a toneboard design that allows the call to cycle saliva and moisture through the call during use.
 Since many duck hunters inadvertently spit into the call while operating it, this technology provided a call that was completely reliable in the field.

-Today, Buck Gardner Calls makes a full range of duck calls, goose calls, and predator calls, as well as a small selection of deer calls.
-Our duck and goose calls range from custom acrylic calls to proven wood and poly/acrylic calls to full polycarbonate calls.
-We truly offer calls for hunters of all calling skill levels and all price ranges.
-Every call is tuned by hand and tested at our shop in Memphis before it makes its way into the field, and each call is backed by our Lifetime Guarantee.
+Today, BGC makes a full range of duck calls, goose calls, and predator calls, as well as a small selection of deer calls.
+Our duck and goose calls range from high-end custom acrylic calls down to full polycarbonate calls.
+We truly offer calls for all calling skill levels and all price ranges.
+Every call is tuned and tested at our shop in Memphis before it makes its way into the field, and each call is backed by our Lifetime Guarantee.

 Our mission is to help hunters enjoy every hunt to the fullest and increase success through communication with nature.
 We accomplish this by making exceptional products, continuous education of ourselves and our customers, and a commitment to conservation so that there are plenty of ducks and geese for future generations to enjoy.